Physics University Ranking UK: 2025 Ranking

 The Guardian

 Oxford and Cambridge each take the top spot on one list, though they each appear on both top fives.
-Cambridge actually ranked slightly lower in The Guardian’s list, coming in 3rd behind Durham.
-Remember that this isn’t a dedicated Physics degree but a more general Natural Sciences degree.
+Remember that, at Cambridge, this isn’t a dedicated Physics degree but a more general Natural Sciences degree.

-Speaking of Durham, it also appears on both lists, ranking 3rd on the Complete Uni Guide List and 2nd by The Guardian.
-This is generally one of Durham’s best ranked degrees, as it isn’t commonly seen in the top five entires on ranking tables.
+Durham appears on both lists, ranking 3rd on the Complete Uni Guide List and 2nd by The Guardian.
+This is generally one of Durham’s best-ranked degrees, as it isn’t the most common pick in the top five entries on ranking tables.

 The twin towers of Hawksmoor's Quadrangle - All Souls College, Oxford